 With cannabidiol (CBD) and tetrahydrocannabinol (THC) currently hogging the spotlight, I suspect cannabidivarin (CBDV) is a total unknown to you.
-All good.
-Not a problem at all.
 It isn’t something you’d know anything about unless you dig deep enough into the world of cannabis.

 So, what is it?
 What does it do?
 How can it help you?